This site is still under construction so if there are topics which may

 wait for a cure" which I think is the first time that

-a patient group has decided to find and fund a cure for its
+a patient group has decided to find and fund a cure for this

 disease.
 I intend to help them any way I can.